dice-group/sparql-transactional-test/README.md

 # SPARQL Transactional Test
 A tool for testing the correctness of a triplestore's transaction implementation.

+⚠️ This tool is in prototype stage. ⚠️

 ## Stresstest
 The `stress` subcommand of this tool simply stresses a triplestore with a given number of read workers.